Arslan-Siraj/PDNuXLNodeInstaller/README.md

 **For PD 3.0 you need to:**
 1. Copy `PD.OpenMS.AdapterNodes.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.0\Proteome Discoverer 3.0\System\Release`
 2. Copy `ZedGraph_OpenMS.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.0\Proteome Discoverer 3.0\System\Release`
-3. Go to `C:\Program Files\Thermo\Proteome Discoverer 3.0\Proteome Discoverer 3.0\Tools` and replace the folder “NuXL” with the one found in the .zip
+3. Go to `C:\Program Files\Thermo\Proteome Discoverer 3.0\Proteome Discoverer 3.0\Tools` and replace the folder `NuXL` with the one found in the .zip
 4. Open PD, go to `Administration -> Manage Licenses`.
-Click “Scan for Missing Features” on top of the list of available licenses on the right side of the PD window.
+Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

 **For PD 3.1 you need to:**
 - Copy `PD.OpenMS.NuXLNode.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Magellan.Server`
 - Copy `PD.OpenMS.NuXLViewer.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer`
 - Copy `ZedGraph_OpenMS.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer`
 - Go to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Tools` and copy the folder `NuXL` from the .zip.
 - Open PD, go to `Administration -> Manage Licenses`.
-Click Scan for Missing Features on top of the list of available licenses on the right side of the PD window.
+Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

 ## Citation
   Welp, L. M., Wulf, A., Chernev, A., Horokhovskyi, Y., Moshkovskii, S., Dybkov, O., Neumann, P., Pašen, M., Siraj, A., Raabe, M.,...., Kohlbacher, O., Liepe, J., Sachsenberg, T., Urlaub, H. (2025). *Chemical crosslinking extends and complements UV crosslinking in analysis of RNA/DNA nucleic acid–protein interaction sites by mass spectrometry*.
 Nucleic Acids Research, 53(15), gkaf727. [https://doi.org/10.1093/nar/gkaf727](https://doi.org/10.1093/nar/gkaf727)